What is chelation?

 Where does chelation come from?

-What is the idea behind chelation?
+What is the idea behind chelation for autistic people?

-Blood contains several different chemicals in small amounts, but certain chemicals – like mercury – can be poisonous if the levels are too high.
+Blood contains several chemicals in small amounts, but certain chemicals – like mercury – can be poisonous if the levels are too high.

 Some people think autism is caused by an excess of mercury in the blood, which the body can’t get rid of naturally.
 Supporters of this theory believe that removing excess toxins like mercury will remove the cause of autism.